tlotze/ophelia/doc/README.txt

 may, however, be no leading whitespace.

-Each script is passed some information about the request and allowed to modify the template context, macros, and slots.
+Each script is passed some information about the request and allowed to modify the template context and macros.
 Scripts may also import modules and define functions and arbitrary variables.
 Those will be available to all scripts executed later.